A woman’s face with nature’s own hand painted

 Which steals men’s eyes and women’s souls amazeth.

 And for a woman wert thou first created,

 Till nature as she wrought thee fell a-doting,

 By adding one thing to my purpose nothing.

 But since she pricked thee out for women’s pleasure,

 Mine be thy love and thy love’s use their treasure.

-The Woman being an embodiment of beauty itself, the delicacy of nature, the mystery of night, the passion in the ever engulfing flame, one of nature’s greatest creations.
-Sculpted to perfection, her emotions untainted, her resolve unwavering, weilding immense power all without sacrificing her frailty.
+A woman is an embodiment of beauty itself, the delicacy of nature, the mystery of night, the passion in the ever engulfing flame, one of nature’s greatest creations.
+Sculpted to perfection, her emotions untainted, her resolve unwavering, wielding immense power all without sacrificing her frailty.